 Fig. 4.
 Map of Point Calimere.
-(Source: Tamil Nadu Wetland Mission Authority).
+(Source: Tamil Nadu Wetland Mission Authority)

-Fig.5.
+Fig. 5.
 Map of Pallikaranai Marshland.
-(Source: Tamil Nadu Wetland Mission Authority).
+(Source: Tamil Nadu Wetland Mission Authority)

-Fig. 6.
-Map of Pichavaram Bird Sanctuary.
-(Source: Tamil Nadu Wetland Mission Authority).
+${\bf Fig.~6.}$ Map of Pichavaram Bird Sanctuary.
+(Source: Tamil Nadu Wetland Mission Authority)

-biodiversity conservation.
-Historical records suggest that the tank was constructed during the reign of Pandyan king Veeranarayana, making it a significant feature of local agricultural and water management systems.
+tank was constructed during the reign of Pandyan king Veeranarayana, making it a significant feature of local agricultural and water management systems.
 The tank and Therrakal canal were designed to draw water from the River Pazhayar for irrigation, which also supports the wetland's ecological function.
 The river Pazhayar and the Vembanur wetland serve as catchment areas for the entire valley's drainage, providing irrigation to Nanchilwadu and supporting wetland biodiversity and water retention.